eeVoskos/RobotoViews/README.md

 RobotoViews
 ===========

+### Deprecation
+This library is deprecated.
+Thank you for using it!
+You can go ahead to use more feature-complete libraries like [Calligraphy](https://github.com/chrisjenx/Calligraphy), or modern techniques like [font binding](https://github.com/lisawray/fontbinding).

 RobotoViews is an Android library hosting a collection of Views that use the [Roboto][1] font, including the newest member of the family, Roboto Slab.
 The current version includes the following views: